 If you or someone you know is considering therapy, you already are familiar with certain facts and myths.
+Remember that the essential thing to start with is to make sure that your therapist is HIPAA compliant, especially when it comes to email communication, it is crucial that they have a HIPAA-compliant email service (Hushmail has a useful guide on HIPAA compliance for therapists).
 The amount of information available is overwhelming, and it’s difficult to know where to start.
 Know what to do before you visit a qualified therapist.

 Different Types of Therapy Exist